Lattice homology and Seiberg-Witten Floer spectra

 \begin{theorem} Let $(Y_1, \s_1)$ and $(Y_2, \s_2)$ be two AR homology spheres equipped with self-conjugate $\spinc$-structures.
-If $(Y_1, \s_1)$ and $(Y_2, \s_2)$ are locally equivalent according to any one of (\ref{item:spectrumle}) through (\ref{item:gradedle}), then they are locally equivalent according all of them. \end{theorem} \begin{proof} We first remark that graded root local equivalence over $\Z[U]$ and $\F[U]$ are the same.
+If $(Y_1, \s_1)$ and $(Y_2, \s_2)$ are locally equivalent according to any one of (\ref{item:spectrumle}) through (\ref{item:gradedle}), then they are locally equivalent according all of them. \end{theorem} \begin{proof} We first show that graded root local equivalence over $\Z[U]$ and $\F[U]$ are the same.
 Clearly, the former implies the latter.
-Conversely, it was shown in \cite{DaiManolescu} that a graded root is locally equivalent to its monotone subroot over $\F[U]$; an analysis of the local equivalence maps presented in \cite[Section 6.1]{DaiManolescu} shows that these may be lifted to local maps of $\Z[U]$-modules.
-Since two graded roots are locally equivalent over $\F[U]$ if and only if they have the same monotone subroot, this establishes the claim.
+Conversely, our discussion at the beginning of the subsection shows that if a graded root is locally equivalent to its monotone subroot over $\F[U]$, then it is locally equivalent to its monotone subroot over $\Z[U]$.
+Since two graded roots are locally equivalent over $\F[U]$ if and only if they have the same monotone subroot, this proves the claim.